Cast-Light/git_prac/README.md

 This is my (Christian) first* git project

-*Actually, it's my second, but I stopped the course a while and I'm doing it again.
+*Actually, it's my second, but I stopped the course a while ago and I'm doing it again.
 Leave me alone.